josh-jacobson/bloomtech-cs-lecture-notes/3_data_structures_and_algorithms_ii.md

 We call adding to a queue "enqueueing", and removing from a queue "dequeueing".

 Use a linked list or dynamic array to implmement a queue.
-The linked list implementation has the advantage constant-time insertion and deletion.
-(All operations linear time with the array implementation)
+The linked list implementation has the advantage of O(1) insertion and deletion. (vs O(n) with the array implementation)

 ### Implementing a Stack
 Elements can be added to or removed from a stack at only one end.
 Since we view this end as the "top" of the stack, we use the term "push" for add, and the term "pop" for remove.